Our School Story

 Maple Lane Elementary:

-The staff at Maple Lane work extremely hard to provide unique and engaging learning experiences to our students.
+The staff at Maple Lane work extremely hard to provide unique and engaging learning experiences for our students.
 Staff at Maple Lane are dedicated to their own learning.
 They love to learn about new instructional strategies and tools that can support student learning.
 Some of the exciting things our teachers are learning include: using ePortfolios to communicate student learning to parents; creating engaging flexible learning environments for students; using the MindUp program to teach students to manage their social-emotional challenges; developing a positive growth mindset as opposed to a fixed mindset to help develop resiliency; learning about outdoor work spaces including classroom gardens; and incorporating the First People's Principles of Learning into classroom lessons.

 Maple Lane has a very caring and supportive parent community.
 Our school PAC (Parent Advisory Council) works extremely hard to support the school.
 Over the past few years they have fundraised tirelessly to support the school in purchasing a class set of iPads, sound walls for our music programs, projectors for each of our classrooms, soccer nets for student recreation and an expansion of the playground structures.
 Students and staff feel supported by the parents at Maple Lane, and parent support is another reason why Maple Lane is a strong community